-Late Path Requests for Pre-arranged paths will be managed according to the principle "first come - first served".
+Late Path Requests for PaPs/capacity slots will be managed according to the principle "first come - first served".

 The decision on the allocation of PaPs on the corridor is taken by the C-OSS on behalf of the IMs.
-For the feeder/outflow, connecting and taylor made paths, the allocation decision is made by the relevant IMs and communicated to the applicant by the C-OSS.
+For the capacity slots, feeder/outflow, connecting and tailor made paths, the allocation decision is made by the relevant IMs and communicated to the applicant by the C-OSS.